Santandersecurityresearch/cryptoinventory.datamodel/README.md

 Request | Status
 --- | ---
-**certificateState** | Included in v.1.7 in `certificateProperties` object - [commit cdf825049be776acc3acf6ad5fec8c942d78e1b8](https://github.com/CycloneDX/specification/pull/543/commits/cdf825049be776acc3acf6ad5fec8c942d78e1b8)
+**certificateState** | Included in v.1.7 in `certificateProperties` object - [commit cdf825](https://github.com/CycloneDX/specification/pull/543/commits/cdf825049be776acc3acf6ad5fec8c942d78e1b8)
+**revocationReason** | Included a general `reason` property in v.1.7 in [commit 8c6bb28](https://github.com/n1ckl0sk0rtge/specification/commit/8c6bb2844d4b9e63d5ddf9ddde35e8df918a9345)
-Include **revocationReason** in CBOM definition for certificates. | Under analysis.
-Depends on `state` inclussion **serialNumber** | Included in v.1.7 in `certificateProperties` object - [commit 0e9eb6a1a3c553583c60e3551dcffb0e8f22ec41](https://github.com/CycloneDX/specification/pull/543/commits/0e9eb6a1a3c553583c60e3551dcffb0e8f22ec41)
+**serialNumber** | Included in v.1.7 in `certificateProperties` object - [commit 0e9eb6](https://github.com/CycloneDX/specification/pull/543/commits/0e9eb6a1a3c553583c60e3551dcffb0e8f22ec41)
-**fingerPrint**  | Included in v.1.7 in `certificateProperties` object, and in `relatedCryptoMaterial` object as well - [commit 0e9eb6a1a3c553583c60e3551dcffb0e8f22ec41](https://github.com/CycloneDX/specification/pull/543/commits/0e9eb6a1a3c553583c60e3551dcffb0e8f22ec41)
+**fingerPrint**  | Included in v.1.7 in `certificateProperties` object, and in `relatedCryptoMaterial` object as well - [commit 0e9eb6](https://github.com/CycloneDX/specification/pull/543/commits/0e9eb6a1a3c553583c60e3551dcffb0e8f22ec41)
-Add the possibility of a new property **name/label for hashes** to define what the hash is representing. | Included in v.1.7 (¿?) - Not necessary because the `fingerprint` property was added.
+Add the possibility of a new property **name/label for hashes** to define what the hash is representing. | Not included in v.1.7 (under review) - Not necessary because the `fingerprint` property was added.
-Add the possibility of defining the **extended properties value as an object** in CBOM definition. | Rejected Array to manage a list of keys | The `subjectPublicKeyRef` has been depreprecated in [commit 0502e1103f58187e5efb2d26fee8200a25b19f0d](https://github.com/CycloneDX/specification/pull/543/commits/0502e1103f58187e5efb2d26fee8200a25b19f0d)
+Add the possibility of defining the **extended properties value as an object** in CBOM definition. | Rejected Array to manage a list of keys | The `subjectPublicKeyRef` has been depreprecated in [commit 0502e1](https://github.com/CycloneDX/specification/pull/543/commits/0502e1103f58187e5efb2d26fee8200a25b19f0d), and it was added an array of bom-refs called `relatedCryptographicAssets` in [commit 8c6bb28](https://github.com/n1ckl0sk0rtge/specification/commit/8c6bb2844d4b9e63d5ddf9ddde35e8df918a9345), where a list of related keys can be added.
-Array to manage a list of signatures | The `signatureAlgorithmRef` has been deprecated in [commit 0502e1103f58187e5efb2d26fee8200a25b19f0d](https://github.com/CycloneDX/specification/pull/543/commits/0502e1103f58187e5efb2d26fee8200a25b19f0d)
+Array to manage a list of signatures | The `signatureAlgorithmRef` has been deprecated in [commit 0502e1](https://github.com/CycloneDX/specification/pull/543/commits/0502e1103f58187e5efb2d26fee8200a25b19f0d), and it was added an array of bom-refs called `relatedCryptographicAssets` in [commit 8c6bb28](https://github.com/n1ckl0sk0rtge/specification/commit/8c6bb2844d4b9e63d5ddf9ddde35e8df918a9345), where a list of related signatures can be added.
 Add an object inside certProperties to define **x509v3 extended properties** | Requested.
-Pending decission.
+Under review.

 ## To-Do